 - 1. You will be allowed to use a non-wireless enabled calculator, such as a TI-99. - 2.
-You will be allowed to use one $8.5 \times 11$ -inch two-sided handwritten help sheet.
+You will be allowed to use one 8.5×11 -inch two-sided handwritten help sheet.
 No photocopied material or copied and pasted text or images are allowed.
 If there is a table or image from the textbook or some other source that you feel would be helpful during the exam, please notify me. - 3.
 All help sheets will be collected at the end of the exam but will be returned to you later. - 4.
+If you begin the exam after the start time, you must complete it in the remaining allotted time.
+However, you may not take the exam if you arrive after the first student has completed it and left the room.
+The latter case is equivalent to missing the exam. - 5.
 You may not leave the exam room without prior permission except in an emergency or for an urgent medical condition.
 Please use the restroom before the exam.